Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Introduction

 The proposed CAM model allows, among other things, the following two alternatives for inference on treatment effects.
 Having established equivalent patient populations, inference can in principle proceed as if treatment had been assigned at random, using inference for RCTs.
 Alternatively, we propose model-based inference using an extension of the CAM model with a sampling model for the outcome.
 While both alternatives are based on the same underlying CAM model, we prefer the model-based inference on treatment effect as a more explicit and principled approach.

 The proposed CAM model builds on related BNP models in the literature, including the hierarchical Dirichlet process (DP) \citep{teh_HDP} which allows for information sharing across multiple groups through common atoms, the nested DP \citep{rodriguez2008nDP} which can identify distributional clusters, and \citet{camerlenghi2019nDP} who proposed a latent mixture of shared and idiosyncratic processes across the sub-models. \citet{denti_common} proposed a CAM model for the analysis of nested datasets where the distributions of the units differ only over a small fraction of the observations sampled from each unit.
-In contrast to these constructions, the CAM model proposed here introduces more structure as needed in our application by setting up two nonparametric Bayesian mixture models with shared atoms and constraints on the implied cluster sizes.
+In contrast to these constructions, the CAM model proposed here introduces more structure as needed in our application by setting up two nonparametric Bayesian mixture models with shared atoms and constraints on the implied clusters.

 The rest of this paper is organized as follows.
 Section \ref{sec:GBM_description} describes the glioblastoma study that motivated this work.
-Section \ref{subsec:CAM_cov} introduces the proposed common atoms model on the covariates and how it can handle variable dimensional covariates of different data types; Section \ref{subsec:IS_reweighing} introduces a novel density-free importance resampling scheme to achieve equivalent populations; and Section \ref{subsec:CA-PPMx} discusses the general common atoms regression model, a flexible mixture of lognormals for censored survival outcomes and an easy to use graphical tool for model validation.
+Section \ref{subsec:CAM_cov} introduces the proposed common atoms mixture model on the covariates and how it can handle variable dimensional covariates of different data types; Section \ref{subsec:IS_reweighing} introduces a novel density-free importance resampling scheme to achieve equivalent populations; and Section \ref{subsec:CA-PPMx} discusses the general common atoms regression model, a flexible mixture of lognormals for censored survival outcomes and an easy to use graphical tool for model validation.
 In Section \ref{sec:regression_with_CAM}, we discuss two alternative strategies for inference on treatment effects.
-Section \ref{sec:MCMC} discusses Markov chain Monte Carlo (MCMC) posterior simulation using a Gibbs sampler.
 Section \ref{sec:sim_study} presents simulation studies.
 Section \ref{sec:GBM} shows results for the motivating GBM data.
 Section \ref{sec:discussion} concludes with final remarks.
 Below, in Table \ref{tab:acronyms}, we list the many acronyms used in the paper for easy reference.